woobaik/n-p/README.md

 ### mokey patching warning

 - // eslint-disable-next-line
-  AuthContext (no-unused-vars) => this is a wrapper function for context, so variables is not used inside of return.
+  AuthContext (no-unused-vars) => google token and user is not used, but left it for future references

 src\context\AuthContext.js
-Line 10:10: 'currentUser' is assigned a value but never used no-unused-vars Line 14:9: 'login' is assigned a value but never used no-unused-vars Line 22:9: 'signUp' is assigned a value but never used no-unused-vars
+Line 42:13: 'token' is assigned a value but never used no-unused-vars Line 44:13: 'user' is assigned a value but never used no-unused-vars Compiled with warnings.

 ### bug fix issue